MilicaOr/MilicaOr.github.io/projects.md

 </tr>
 </table>

-### MASSIVE project

-We have proposed a concerted and unified cross-disciplinary focus on designing, building and operating small satellites as parts of an autonomous system for marine observation, surveillance and communication.

-### ADRASSO project

-The  consortium working on ADRASSO project consists of DNV GL, Norsk Elektro Optikk, Idletechs, NTNU  and Jotun.

-### Elo-Hyp

 The  consortium working on Elo-Hyp project consists of  University Politehnica of Bucharest, NTNU, University of Bucharest and Clinical Coltea Hospital.